-CEI and CGFI dissent from the majority report's recommendations for expansion of environmental provisions similar to those in the U.S.-Central America-Dominican Republic Free Trade Agreement (CAFTA-DR).
+CEI and CGFI dissent from the majority report's approval of new layers of environmental structures, such as the Environmental Affairs Council.
 It is critical that we focus efforts not on detailed bureaucratic and procedural approaches to environmental concerns but on building the underlying institutional framework that can make a real difference.

 Legal ownership rights and legal barriers to establishing businesses should be a focus of environmental cooperation and capacity-building to reach environmental goals.
 Institutions--especially property rights and the rule of law--are key foundations for environmental improvements.
-In helping to build Peru's capacity to improve the environment, strengthening these fundamentals should be encouraged.
+In helping to build Colombia's capacity to improve the environment, strengthening these fundamentals should be encouraged.

-Thurs, CEI and CGFI do not concur with the majority report's statement that increased trade requires greater regulatory oversight of environmental issues.
+Thus, CEI and CGFI do not concur with the majority report's statement that increased trade requires greater regulatory oversight of environmental issues.